What is Quality Improvement?

 Understanding, respecting and enhancing the Client Experience is a vital component of a successful Quality Improvement Plan.
 This year, we will continue to invest in measuring the Client Experience throughout the year, focusing on specific aspects of this dimension in order to measure the impact of our Change Ideas.
 There will be many opportunities to engage with providers and community residents as our Strategic Plan is implemented, and our Health Links continues to be developed to learn about the experiences of our clients with our services and we will use this feedback to continue to inform our model of care.

 Preventative care is both an outcome and a driver of our Health Promotion model.
 As a Community Health Centre, we have a rich opportunity to utilize the skills and experience of our Health Promotion teams.
-Research has indicated that barriers exist in communities with respect to seeking out and receiving various cancer screenings and immunizations.
+Research has indicated that barriers exist in communities with respect to seeking out and receiving various cancer screenings, diabetes risk screenings.
 We will continue to explore ways of understanding and reducing these barriers and engage community in helping to increase preventative care practices.

 Health Equity allows people the opportunity to reach their full health potential and receive high-quality care that is fair and appropriate to them and their needs, no matter where they live, what they have or who they are.
 We will continue to gather and analyze data about our Clients' sense of community belonging, social contacts and determinants of health indicators.
-We will ensure that uninsured Clients have equitable access to key preventive screenings and immunization procedures, including cervical, breast and colorectal screenings as well as influenza vaccine; and that language barriers are reduced through access to professional interpretation services.
+We will ensure that uninsured Clients have equitable access to key preventive screenings and immunization procedures, including cervical, breast and colorectal screening, diabetes risk screening.
+We will look at how to best identify and support clients living with Food Insecurity who face barriers to accessing healty and affordable food.

 How can you be involved in Quality Improvement?